What is Webpacker?

 Webpacker during deployment

-so that any existing deploy pipeline that was using
+Webpacker adds a webpacker:compile task to the assets:precompile rake task, so that any existing deploy pipeline that was using assets:precompile would work.

-There might be times where we have to debug issues with asset compilation as it's done in production.
+There might be times when we have to debug issues with asset compilation as it's done in production.

 We can run the following command to simulate such a compilation locally:

 1SECRET_KEY_BASE=`cat config/master.key.sample` RAILS_ENV=production RAILS_SERVE_STATIC_FILES=off bundle exec rails assets:precompile

 Node.js v16.4.2 doesn’t support lower versions of the node-sass package.
 We need at least node-sass version 6.xx.

 But sometimes older @rails/webpacker package comes bundled with lower versions of node-sass.